nvda-es/TeleNVDA/readme.md

 Welcome to the TeleNVDA addon, which will allow you to connect to another computer running the free NVDA screen reader.
 With this add-on, you can connect to another person's computer, or allow a trusted person to connect to your system to perform routine maintenance, diagnose a problem, or provide training.
 This add-on is a modified version of the [NVDA Remote add-on](https://nvdaremote.com), and is maintained by the NVDA spanish community.
 It's fully compatible with NVDA Remote.
 These are the current differences:

 * An option allows blocking remote speech commands different from text.
+* An option to mute remote speech when controlling the local machine and unmute it when controlling the remote machine.
 * Improved support for proxy servers and TOR hidden services ([Proxy support add-on](https://addons.nvda-project.org/addons/proxy.en.html) is required).
 * Ability to change the f11 key to another gesture.
 Now this works as a common script so, you can assign gestures in the "Input Gestures" dialog.
 * a gesture (unassigned by default) to open the addon options